bitrix24/b24restdocs/api-reference/sonet-group/events/on-sonet-group-update.md

 >
 > Who can subscribe: any user

 The event `onSonetGroupUpdate` is triggered after a working group is modified.
-The proxy to the event `OnSocNetGroupUpdate`.
+It is a proxy for the event `OnSocNetGroupUpdate`.

 #|
 || **Field** | **Description** ||